strangesast/example-webrtc-applications/README.md

 * [GoCV Receive](gocv-receive): Example gocv-receive shows how to receive media using Pion and then do motion detection with GoCV.
 * [Gstreamer Receive](gstreamer-receive): Example gstreamer-receive shows how to receive media from the browser and play it live.
 This example uses GStreamer for rendering.
 * [Gstreamer Send](gstreamer-send): Example gstreamer-send shows how to send video to your browser.
 This example uses GStreamer to process the video.
+* [Gstreamer Send Receive](gstreamer-send-receive): Example gstreamer-send-receive shows how to send and receive audio to/from your browser.
+This example uses GStreamer to process the audio.
 * [Gstreamer Send Offer](gstreamer-send-offer): Example gstreamer-send-offer is a variant of gstreamer-send that initiates the WebRTC connection by sending an offer.
 * [Janus Gateway](janus-gateway): Example janus-gateway is a collection of examples showing how to use Pion WebRTC with [janus-gateway](https://github.com/meetecho/janus-gateway).
 * [SFU Websocket](sfu-ws): The SFU example demonstrates a conference system that uses WebSocket for signaling.
 It also includes a flutter client for Android, iOS and Native.